Fortean TimesCharles Fort

 Charles had written a number of novels over the years, and successfully published one in 1909, but he had little to no success with its sales, now getting other manuscripts published, this was about to change though.

-The book was a collection of a data and narratives about phenomena that science could not categorise, rejected or ignored.
+The book was a collection of data and narratives about phenomena that science could not categorise, rejected or ignored.
 It was through his extensive work as a journalist and his wit, as well as contrary nature, that Charles wrote the narrative in his book, that would later extend into other writings.
 His style was unpretentious and at odds with the media of the day, who tended to over rationalise scientific studies and results.

-Charles work earned him a great many followers amongst the public, who lapped up all his unusual, weird and odd stories, he received a cult like status in his lifetime, and would later influence people to form Fortean societies and investigation teams.
+Charles work earned him a great many followers amongst the public, who lapped up all his unusual, weird and odd stories, he received a cult-like status in his lifetime, and would later influence people to form Fortean societies and investigation teams.

-Charles collapsed on May 3rd 1932, he had been suffering from ill health for sometime, he was rushed to the Royal Hospital in The Bronx, and would later pass away from symptoms associated with Leukaemia
+Charles collapsed on May 3rd 1932, he had been suffering from ill health for some time, he was rushed to the Royal Hospital in The Bronx, and would later pass away from symptoms associated with Leukaemia

-Charles fort was buried in the Fort family plot in Albany New York, his legacy of 6000 plus notes on unusual sciences and events was donated to the New York Public Library
+Charles Fort was buried in the Fort family plot in Albany New York, his legacy of 6000 plus notes on unusual sciences and events was donated to the New York Public Library

 Books written by Fort